 Types of Anxiety Disorders

-Normal states of anxiety
+Normal range of anxiety

 All of us, to one degree or another, will experience different levels of anxiety during our lifetime.